jonelo/jacksum-for-macos/README.md

 > [!NOTE]
 > Apps that were already running while you installed keep their cached Services menu.
 Restart such an
-> app if its menu entries show up without the Jacksum icon, or without showing up at all.
+> app if its menu entries show up without the Jacksum icon, or do not show up at all.

 > [!NOTE]
 > The Quick Actions run under Automator rather than under HashGarten.
 The first time you call one for
-> a file on your Desktop, in Documents or in Downloads, macOS can ask you to grant Automator access to
+> a file on your Desktop, in Documents or in Downloads, macOS may ask you to grant Automator access to
 > that folder.

 ### Using muCommander